-Chemicals account for over 2% of our annual procurement spend with 89 suppliers located in three countries.
-Focussing on those chemicals most commonly used in water and wastewater treatment, we have requested that our suppliers review their supply chains to source and provide assurances that no modern slavery is evident.
-These checks continue to take place across Europe and into China and we seek assurances and evidence from our suppliers including access to their Corporate Responsibility, Modern Slavery and Human Trafficking Policy Statements to support their commitment.
+Chemicals account for 3% of our annual procurement spend with 20 suppliers sourcing products from twenty one countries.
+Focussing on those chemicals most commonly used in water and wastewater treatment, as part of ongoing annual supplier verification audits we have requested that our suppliers review their extended supply chains to source, and provide assurances that no modern slavery is evident.
+These checks continue to take place across the extended supply chain and we seek regular assurances and evidence from our suppliers, including access to their Corporate Responsibility, Modern Slavery and Human Trafficking Policy Statements to support their commitment.
 We have conducted and encourage our partners to conduct their own supplier audits, including site visits to review working practices and conditions at suppliers' premises, to ensure expected standards are being met.